ganeti/ganeti/doc/design-2.0-os-interface.rst

 Other declarative style features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As for Ganeti 1.2 OS specifications will need to provide a 'ganeti_api_version'
+Similar to Ganeti 1.2, OS specifications will need to provide a
-with a number matching the version of the api they implement.
-Ganeti itself
+'ganeti_api_version' containing list of numbers matching the version(s) of the
-will always be compatible with one version of the API and may maintain
+api they implement.
+Ganeti itself will always be compatible with one version of
-retrocompatibility if it's feasible to do so.
+the API and may maintain retrocompatibility if it's feasible to do so.
+The
+numbers are one-per-line, so an OS supporting both version 5 and version 20
+will have a file containing two lines.
+This is different from Ganeti 1.2, which
+only supported one version number.

 In addition to that an OS will be able to declare that it does support only a
 subset of the ganeti hypervisors, by declaring them in the 'hypervisors' file.